chandiwalp/Payment/README.md

 to make transfers.
 Another part of payment system is Forex trading.
 This allows user to buy/sell different currencies at market rate.

-Project Tech - Java, JavaFX
+Project Tech - Java
+Frontend - JavaFX
 Database - MySQL